babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 Q: What did you like during your first week?
 > “1-on-1 with Rui and squad PMs, meet team, talk a lot within the squad, pair with a couple of people on iOS team.
 Gone out to drinks with the squad :)”

-> “I found the team to be very helpful in the first while becoming familiar with the code ...”
+> “I found the team to be very helpful in the first week while becoming familiar with the code ...”

 > “Working in my squad on real tickets from day one”